 Be great at what you grew up in, and advocate for professional growth within CS.
 So if you're part of a customer success team at the moment, and you don't have a growth plan in front of you, work with whoever's leading the team to build that plan, to understand what the skills and competencies are to progress in the profession.

-Report into the CEO - set priorities and make them happen
+1. Report to the CEO and set priorities and make them happen

 If you can, find a business that has customer success reporting directly to the CEO, this is easier said than done.
 I've been fortunate to have worked in businesses that have this.